andriiglukhyi/seattle-201d29/02-intro_to_html_css_js/lab/README.md

 # Assignment Overview: Lab for Class 2

 - Your assignment will be to create an "About Me" HTML and JS project.
-These are two separate projects that live in two separate Git/GitHub repositories
+This will be a single repository that contains a single project.

 - When working with GitHub repositories, there are a couple of things to remember that will make your life a lot easier: